You want to be rich. Perhaps you plan to be very wealthy indeed.

 Being judged unfairly

-People are very critical of the wealthy, especially here in the UK.
-In the US entrepreneurs are celebrated, but newly rich Brits will find many people waiting for them to fall.
-I’ve seen it in work – a self-made man or woman leaves the room, and someone says “well, he was lucky” or “he’s out of ideas” or even “what an asshole”.
+People are critical of the wealthy, especially in the UK.
+You might give nearly half your money to HMRC, but you’ll still read that you’re a freeloading leech who doesn’t pay their fair share.
+In the US, entrepreneurs are celebrated, but newly-rich Brits will find many people waiting for them to fall.
+I saw it a lot in my old career.
+A self-made man or woman leaves the room, and someone says “well, he was lucky” or “she’s out of ideas” or even “what a dick”.
 Not nice, but it happens.
+Then again I’ve also noticed newly-rich people can be terrible for a year or so, before reverting back to their old selves.
+So if you only got rich six months ago, perhaps you are being a bit of dick.

 Someone is richer than you

 Rich people are human, too.
 Your yacht isn’t as big as the one next door, or you had to buy your furniture, unlike your neighbours who had theirs passed down from the 17th Century.
-Nobody is the richest person in the world on every measure – how many billions would Buffett give to be young again?
+Nobody is the richest person in the world on every measure.
+How many billions would Buffett give to be young again?
+And anyway, in an increasingly digital world many of the best things can be enjoyed equally as well by normal people as by billionaires.

 Guilt

 Money can’t buy the love of your friends and family.
 “Don’t feel bad about being rich,” they say.
 But do you believe them?
-One has a broken boiler, another has a child with special needs, and then there are distant relatives who can’t afford nursing care.
+One has a broken boiler, another has a child with special needs.
+And then there are distant relatives who can’t afford nursing care.
 Do you help them all?
 Can you?
+Should you give all your money away?
 Where do you draw the line?

 Being rich is a big deal

 Buy a country house and you need staff.
 Invest your millions and you need accountants.
-They move your money offshore, and now you don’t understand the taxes.
-You’ve no time to learn, because you’ve three different architects coming over to quote on your summer home.
-You think you’d be different?
+They might move your money offshore, and now you don’t understand the taxes.
+Perhaps you’ll go to prison for tax evasion?
+But you’ve no time to read up, because three different architects are coming over to quote on your summer home.
+You need to brief the security guy about that.
+Except he’s getting off with your disinterested wife in the boat shed.
+You think you’ll be different?
 So do I. Didn’t they?

 Scams and fraudsters

-One reason you’ll need to all those professionals is because you’ll need help warding off the crooks attracted to your wealth.
-Nobody wanted to pretend to be you when you owed the bank money, but now you’ve millions parked away it’s a different story.
+One reason you’ll employ all those professionals is because you’ll need help warding off the crooks attracted to your wealth.
+Nobody was pretending to be you when you owed the bank money.
+But now you’ve millions parked away it’s a different story.
 Let’s hope your financial advisers aren’t swindlers, too.

 I love you (and your money)

 The big one.
-Does she really find you fascinating, or just your bank balance?
-Is he really won over by your beauty, wit, or experience, or does he just hope to bleed you dry while banging the French au pair?
+Does she really find you fascinating, or is it just your bank balance?
+Is he really won over by your beauty, wit, and experience, or does he just hope to bleed you dry while banging the French au pair?

-The incredibly rich founder of Maxim magazine writes:
+The incredibly rich founder of Maxim magazine wrote:

 “Let me repeat it one more time.
 Becoming rich does not guarantee happiness.
 In fact, it is almost certain to impose the opposite condition – if not from the stresses and strains of protecting it, then from the guilt that inevitably accompanies its arrival.”